Samuuca1/PawStock-Warehouse-Group7/README.md

 ## Notes

-This is just the initial project setup for Assignment 0 for Group 7.
 Later updates will come as needed for future submissions.

 ## Deliverable 1 Features